Tobiezhg/k-means-clustering-excel-tool/README.md

 1. Download the Excel file containing the VBA implementation.
 2. Open the file and enable macros when prompted.
+3. Prepare a dataset in CSV or Excel file format.
+We also prepare 3 datasets from the UCI Machine Learning Repository.
+Please visit [example-dataset](https://github.com/Tobiezhg/k-means-clustering-excel-tool/tree/example-dataset)

 ### Usage (For Users)